academic-initiative/documentation/skillsacademy/sacloud/readme.md

 ![image9](images/step9.png)

-Enter your IBM Cloud Feature Code into the text box and click on **Apply**
+Enter your IBM Cloud Feature Code, provided by the event host, into the text box and click on **Apply**

 ![image10](images/step10.png)